Amazing Grace: Dissemination

 Simultaneously, an unrelated movement of communal singing was established throughout the South and Western states.
 A format of teaching music to illiterate people appeared in 1800.
-It used four sounds to symbolise the basic scale: fa-sol-la-fa-sol-la-mi-fa.
-Each sound was accompanied by a specifically shaped note and thus became known as shape note singing.
-The method was simple to learn and teach, so schools were established throughout the South and West.
-Communities would come together for an entire day of singing in a large building where they sat in four distinct areas surrounding an open space, one member directing the group as a whole.
-Other groups would sing outside, on benches set up in a square.
-Preachers used shape note hymns to teach people on the frontier and to raise the emotion of camp meetings.
+It used four syllables to distinguish the intervals of the major scale: fa-sol-la-fa-sol-la-mi-fa.
+Each syllable was associated with a specifically shaped note, and thus the use of books printed in this format became known as shape note singing.
+The method was simple to learn and teach, and schools were established throughout the South and West.
+Communities would come together for an entire day of singing in a large building where they sat in four distinct areas surrounding an open space, one member directing the entire gathering.
+Some groups sang outdoors, on benches set up in a square.
+Preachers used shape note music to teach hymns to people on the frontier and to raise the emotion of camp meetings.
 Most of the music was Christian, but the purpose of communal singing was not primarily spiritual.
-Communities either could not afford music accompaniment or rejected it out of a Calvinistic sense of simplicity, so the songs were sung a cappella.
+Communities either could not afford instruments for accompaniment, or rejected their use due to a Calvinistic sense of simplicity, so the songs were sung a cappella.